Why 12 of 13 New Year's quit smoking resolutions fail

 The brain's deep inner dopamine pathways are hard-wired to the conscious thinking portion of the brain, to the forehead above the eyes (the prefrontal cortex).
 There, they record in durable high definition memory cells each time wanting gets satisfied, and the circumstances under which satisfaction occurred.

 Yes, each time nicotine satisfies wanting a durable record is made.
 These potent use memories force us to vividly and easily recall how to end an urge or crave.
 Like Pavlov's dogs, they also cue and condition the mind as to the circumstances under which a new supply of nicotine should be expected.

 When attempting to quit, this pile of old use memories will decreasingly and intermittently tease and entice relapse until its influence is silenced by use cue extinguishment, time, weakened by new memories or neutralized by reason.

 Given this amazing struggle of wanting within, is it any wonder that, unless somehow awakened, half of adult smokers already know the cause of death that'll be printed on their death certificate: smoking?
 CDC data shows that 69 percent of 2010 smokers wanted to quit, that 52 percent tried during 2010, but only 6.2 percent succeeded.

 Smoke's 4,000 inhaled chemicals include hundreds of toxins, including 81 known cancer causing chemicals.
-In that the addict's internal ongoing quit-or-smoke "wanting" tug-o-war is highly toxic, is it any wonder that each year, 443,000 U.S. smokers smoke themselves to death, each losing an average of 14 years of life (U.S. CDC male and female smoking mortality rates).
+In that the addict's internal ongoing quit-or-smoke "wanting" tug-o-war is highly toxic, is it any wonder that each year 443,000 U.S. smokers smoke themselves to death?
+And each will lose an average of 13.2 or 14.5 years of life (U.S. CDC male and female smoking mortality rates).

 Picture a birthday near your 60th being your last.
 Now, imagine an earlier smoking birthday being a point of no return, a birthday beyond which your remaining years on earth will likely be shortened or marred by one or more smoking related diseases.